MakhBeth/js-to-scss/README.md

 ### Why that?

 I like to have a config file with all tha design option configuration: color, breakpoints, typography etc...
-So I can use that across al the application (breakpoint are really useful in your template engine if you use Elements Queries)
+So I can use that across all the application (breakpoint are really useful in your template engine if you use Elements Queries)